ryestew/zero2dapp/REMIX.md

    yarn dev
    ```

+3. **Mint Some Test Tokens (Remix)**

+   After deployment, mint tokens to test:

+   - In Remix, under "Deployed Contracts", find your BuenoToken
+   - Expand the `mint` function
+   - Enter:
+     - `to`: your wallet address
+     - `amount`: `100000` (this equals 1000 tokens with 2 decimals)
+   - Click "transact" and confirm in MetaMask

+   **Important:** BuenoToken uses 2 decimals, so:
+   - To mint 1 token: enter `100`
+   - To mint 10 tokens: enter `1000`
+   - To mint 100 tokens: enter `10000`
+   - To mint 1000 tokens: enter `100000`

-3. **Test Contract Interaction**
+4. **Test Contract Interaction**

    - Visit `http://localhost:3000/contract`
    - Connect your wallet
-   - Check that your token balance displays
+   - Check that your token balance displays correctly
-   - Try transferring tokens to another address
+   - Try transferring tokens to another address (e.g., 10.50 tokens)
+   - Verify the balance updates

 4. **Optional: Deploy Subgraph**